-But, before you directly jump into what all courses have to offer, it is necessary for you to first understand what exactly is this financial engineering, because this is something different than those traditional engineering courses like Computer Science, Electronics & Communication, Electrical, Civil Engineering, etc.
+But, before you directly jump into what all courses have to offer, it is necessary for you to first understand what exactly is this Financial Engineering, because this is something different than those traditional engineering courses like Computer Science Engineering, Electronics and Communication Engineering, Electrical Engineering, Civil Engineering, etc.

 Responsibilities of a Financial Engineer